-Gaussian step is a tunable filter, with trade-off between fine tracing of the steps and resistence to noise.
+Gaussian step is a tunable filter, with trade-off between fine tracing of the steps and resistance to noise.
 It has one parameter, width of the Gaussian (given as full width at half-maximum).
 Narrow filters produce fine lines, but also mark local defects.
-Wide filters distiguish better steps from other features, but the result is more blurred.
+Wide filters distinguish better steps from other features, but the result is more blurred.

 The filter works by convolving the image with kernels consisting of a Gaussian multiplied by sign function, rotated to cover different orientations.
 The results are then squared and summed together.

 This step detector visualizes areas with high local value variation.
 The root mean square of deviations from the mean value of a circular neighbourhood of radius 2.5 pixels centred around each sample is calculated and displayed.

 This function essentially postprocesses RMS output with a filter similar to Laplacian to emphasize boundaries of areas with high local value variation.
 Despite the name it is still a step detector.

 An edge detector which visualizes areas that are locally very non-planar.
 It fits a plane through a circular neighbourhood of radius 2.5 pixels centred around each sample and then it calculates residual sum of squares of this fit reduced to plane slope, i.e. divided by 1 + bx2 + by2 where bx and by are the plane coefficients in x and y directions, respectively.
 The square root is then displayed.